Steelers look to end 45-year Thursday night road losing streak vs. Bengals

 3. Jets: 3-11 (.214)

-If anyone can help the Steelers snap this streak, it's Aaron Rodgers.
-The four-time NFL MVP has won 11 Thursday night games in his career, which is the second-most in league history.
-(He has a Thursday record of 11-5.)
-The only QB with more Thursday wins is Tom Brady, and Rodgers could tie him with a win over the Bengals.
+With the Steelers facing Flacco, maybe we should have known that Pittsburgh just wasn't going to win.
+The Bengals' victory gave Flacco 12 career wins against the Steelers, which is tied with Tom Brady for the most against Pittsburgh in NFL history.

-It's almost fitting that Rodgers could tie Brady because he'll be tying another Brady mark as soon as he takes the field in Cincinnati.
-The matchup between Rodgers and Joe Flacco will mark just the second pairing ever of two quarterbacks over the age of 40.
+Flacco and Rodgers gave us a historical duel on Thursday night: The matchup marked just the second pairing ever of two quarterbacks over the age of 40.
 The only other time it happened came in 2020 when Brady and Drew Brees played each other three times while playing for the Buccaneers and Saints.

-Brady also has the most wins of any QB ever against the Steelers with 12, which is worth noting because Flacco is right behind him.
-If the Bengals pull the upset, not only will Pittsburgh's nightmare losing streak continue, but Flacco will tie Brady for the most wins ever over the Steelers.
+Rodgers threw for 249 yards and four touchdowns, but he also threw two interceptions in the loss.